 Tons of huge future stars went through OVW.
 John Cena, Kurt Angle, Brock Lesnar, and countless others worked there before going on to the bright lights of WWE.
 No true wrestling fan hasn’t at least heard of Ohio Valley Wrestling.

 OVW no longer has an association with WWE.
 That doesn’t mean the promotion is slowing down.
 They’ve done a good job of making their weekly television program available to as many people as possible.
-Mr. Pec-Tacular (aka Jessie Godderz) recently made bold claim about the reach of the show on Twitter.
+Mr. Pec-Tacular (aka Jessie Godderz) recently made a bold claim about the reach of the show on Twitter.

 “It’s so funny.
 The place where so many successful wrestlers first started @ovwrestling is now BIGGER & MORE SUCCESSFUL than where they are NOW!